The path to motherhood is no picnic

 Rachel is passionate about learning and always eager to study new ways of reaching and helping her clients.
 Since 2000, she has participated in the following clinical and postgraduate trainings:

-Rachel resides in San Diego with her husband and two children.
-When she’s not changing diapers or doing laundry she enjoys yoga, surfing, sunsets and family bike rides.
+Rachel lives in San Diego with her husband and two children.
+She enjoys yoga, surfing, sunsets and family bike rides.
 And chocolate.